hawkinsw/quic-wg-wiki/First-Implementation-Draft.md

 This version of the implementation draft will concentrate on a successful handshake and a clean connection close, and will require integration with TLS 1.3.
 No application data will be exchanged.
 Implementing all of QUIC is difficult, if not impossible, at this stage, so we're going to focus on the 1RTT handshake.
 Specifically:

 * Version negotiation - All server implementations will handle packets with an unknown version and arbitrary payloads and respond with a version negotiation packet.
 Client implementations will consume a version negotiation packet and either abort or select a compatible version.
 The expectation is that only one version will be implemented, but clients MAY implement greasing.
+The version will be 0xff00000004.

 * Basic packetization and reliability.
 This includes:
   * Packetization for STREAM frames on Stream ID 0,